1. Introduction

 - How to mark with

-symbol - Consists of owner, group, and others parts, each with 3 spaces
+rwxsymbol - Consists of owner, group, and others parts, each with 3 spaces

 - How to mark with